tung/ruggrogue/book/hunger-and-regeneration.md

 When it reaches 300, the player regenerates a single hit point and 300 is subtracted from the `sub_hp` field.
 Since 300 divided by 60 produces 5, this player will regenerate a hit point every five turns, and indeed will be able to regenerate their full 60 hit points in 300 turns.

-As you might have guessed, the hunger states that permit regeneration are decided by whether or not the `HungerState::turns_to_regen_to_max_hp` function returns a number.
+The hunger states that permit regeneration are decided by whether or not the `HungerState::turns_to_regen_to_max_hp` function returns a number.
 The player can only regenerate when their hunger state is "Full", "Normal" or "Hungry".

 When the player's hunger state is "Starving", they will *lose* hit points instead of regenerating them.